puppeteer/puppeteer/README.md

 npm i puppeteer
 # or "yarn add puppeteer"
 ```
+*Note: you will not be able to simply install with `npm i`.
+This package requires unsafe installation due to the Chromium dependency.
+The real install command for npm is `sudo npm install -g puppeteer --unsafe-perm=true --allow-root`

 Note: When you install Puppeteer, it downloads a recent version of Chromium (~170MB Mac, ~282MB Linux, ~280MB Win) that is guaranteed to work with the API.
 To skip the download, see [Environment variables](https://github.com/puppeteer/puppeteer/blob/v2.1.1/docs/api.md#environment-variables).